 The personal holding company ("PHC") rules under the Internal Revenue Code impose a 20% tax on a PHC's undistributed personal holding company income ("UPHCI"), which means, in general, taxable income subject to certain adjustments and reduced by certain distributions to shareholders.
-For a corporation to be classified as a PHC, it must satisfy two tests: (i) that more than 50% in value of its outstanding shares must be owned directly or indirectly by five or fewer individuals at anytime during the second half of the year (after applying constructive ownership rules to attribute stock owned by entities to their beneficial owners and among certain family members and other related parties) (the "Ownership Test") and (ii) at least 60% of its adjusted ordinary gross income for a taxable year consists of dividends, interest, royalties, annuities and rents (the "Income Test").
-During the second half of 2021, based on available information concerning the Company's shareholder ownership, the Company did not satisfy the Ownership Test and thus the Company was not a PHC for 2021.
-However, the Company may be determined to be a PHC in 2022 or in future years.
+For a corporation to be classified as a PHC, it must satisfy two tests: (i) that more than 50% in value of its outstanding shares must be owned directly or indirectly by five or fewer individuals at any time during the second half of the year (after applying constructive ownership rules to attribute stock owned by entities to their beneficial owners and among certain family members and other related parties) (the "Ownership Test") and (ii) at least 60% of its adjusted ordinary gross income for a taxable year consists of dividends, interest, royalties, annuities and rents (the "Income Test").
+At June 30, 2022, based on available information concerning the Company's shareholder ownership, the Company did not satisfy the Ownership Test.
+However, the Company may subsequently be determined to be a PHC in 2022 or in future years.
 If the Company were to become a PHC in 2022 or any future year, it would be subject to the 20% tax on its UPHCI.
 In such event, the Company may issue a special cash dividend to its shareholders in an amount equal to the UPHCI rather than incur the 20% tax.